Don’t see your question, contact us.

 What does AIDSVu’s interactive map show?

-AIDSVu visualizes HIV prevalence data – the rates and numbers of persons living with an HIV diagnosis – in states and counties across the U.S. in 2018, and in multiple cities in 2018.
-The state and county maps also show new HIV diagnoses data – the rates and cases of new HIV diagnoses – from 2008 to 2018.
-The new HIV diagnoses in the cities show a cumulative 5-year case count and risk from 2014 to 2018.
+AIDSVu visualizes HIV prevalence data – the rates and numbers of persons living with an HIV diagnosis – in states and counties across the U.S., and in multiple cities.
+The state and county maps also show new HIV diagnoses data – the rates and cases of new HIV diagnoses.
+The new HIV diagnoses in the cities show a cumulative 5-year case count and risk.

-The HIV mortality data – the rates and numbers of persons with HIV who died – are shown at the state-level for 2018.
-AIDSVu also shows PrEP utilization – the rates and numbers of persons using PrEP, or pre-exposure prophylaxis –, as well as PrEP-to-Need Ratio (PnR) – the ratio of the number of PrEP users in 2018 to the number of people newly diagnosed with HIV in 2017 to serves as a measurement of how PrEP use compares to the need for PrEP in a population – in states and counties, by year from 2012 to 2018.
-HIV Testing data – percent of people ever tested for HIV – are shown at the state-level for 2018.
+The HIV mortality data – the rates and numbers of persons with HIV who died – are shown at the state-level.
+HIV Testing data – percent of people ever tested for HIV – are shown at the state-level.
+AIDSVu also shows PrEP utilization – the rates and numbers of persons using PrEP, or pre-exposure prophylaxis –, as well as PrEP-to-Need Ratio (PnR) – the ratio of the number of PrEP users to the number of people newly diagnosed with HIV.
+PnR serves as a measurement of how PrEP use compares to the need for PrEP in a population – in states and counties.

 AIDSVu data can be visualized by race/ethnicity, sex, age, and transmission category.
 HIV data can also be viewed alongside various social determinants of health and related infectious diseases – such as poverty, high school education, median household income, income inequality, people without health insurance, unemployment, housing, food insecurity, Medicaid expansion, as well as Hepatitis C prevalence and primary and secondary syphilis.
-AIDSVu allows users to locate a place for HIV prevention, testing and care, and also includes NIH-funded HIV prevention, vaccine, and treatment trial locations.
+AIDSVu allows users to locate a place for HIV prevention, testing and care.

-AIDSVu also has local data pages with profiles for more than 45 U.S. cities, 48 counties with the highest burden of new HIV diagnoses that are prioritized for Phase 1 of Ending the HIV Epidemic: A Plan for America initiative, 50 states, DC, Puerto Rico, 4 regions, and the nation, offering easy-to-understand, printable snapshots that summarize the impact of HIV and other sexually transmitted diseases.
+AIDSVu also has local data pages with profiles for over 50 U.S. cities, 48 counties with the highest burden of new HIV diagnoses that are prioritized for Phase 1 of Ending the HIV Epidemic: A Plan for America initiative, 50 states, DC, Puerto Rico, 4 regions, and the nation, offering easy-to-understand, printable snapshots that summarize the impact of HIV and other sexually transmitted diseases.

 What does AIDSVu demonstrate about HIV/AIDS in America?